Monkey Island 2: LeChuck's Revenge: Release and format

 LucasArts’ choice to distribute Monkey Island 2: LeChuck's Revenge on the floppy disk medium led to the omission of certain narrative sequences from the final product.

-Monkey Island 2: LeChuck's Revenge was originally released on floppy disks for IBM PCs as well as for MS-DOS and Mac OS in December 1991.
-Gilbert later remarked that LucasArts' choice of the release medium for the game, which was distributed on six floppy disks, led him to excise five planned scenes from Monkey Island 2 to fit it in the allotted size limitations.
-By the month of its initial release, the sequel's launch for the Amiga was delayed to early 1992, and U.S. Gold, LucasArts' product distributor in Europe, had assumed the position of the game's publisher in the relevant territories.
-The Amiga version was ultimately released in Summer 1992; the development house in charge of the conversion divided Monkey Island 2 into four sequential playable sections that were distributed across eleven floppy disks to adapt the game to the platform's memory constraints.
+Monkey Island 2: LeChuck's Revenge was originally released on six floppy disks for IBM PCs as well as for MS-DOS and Mac OS in December 1991.
+Gilbert said the floppy format led him to excise five scenes to fit it in the allotted size limitations.
+By the month of its initial release, the sequel's launch for the Amiga was delayed to early 1992, and U.S. Gold, LucasArts' product distributor in Europe, was the publisher in the relevant territories.
+The Amiga version was ultimately released in Summer 1992; the development house in charge of the conversion divided Monkey Island 2 into four sequential playable sections that were distributed across eleven floppy disks to adapt to the platform's memory constraints.

-Although CD-ROM releases of adventure games had become widespread by the time of Monkey Island 2s publication, Gilbert was unwilling to develop such a version of the game.
-His rationale was that the intricacies of the compact disc medium, such as a slower data transfer rate than that of contemporary high-end PCs' internal hard drives, would prove to be ill-suited to the developing standards of the adventure genre.
-LucasArts later carried over the revised SCUMM-based interface from Monkey Island 2 into the CD-ROM updated version of The Secret of Monkey Island, released in 1992 for IBM PCs.
+Although CD-ROM releases of adventure games had become widespread by the time of Monkey Island 2s publication, Gilbert was unwilling to develop such a version.
+His rationale was that the intricacies of the CD medium, such as a slower data transfer rate than that of contemporary high-end PCs' internal hard drives, would prove ill-suited to the developing standards of the adventure genre.
+LucasArts later carried over the revised SCUMM-based interface from Monkey Island 2 into the updated CD-ROM version of The Secret of Monkey Island, released in 1992 for IBM PCs.

 That year, Gilbert left LucasArts alongside Shelley Day to co-found Humongous Entertainment, a developer of edutainment games for younger audiences.
 After likewise departing from the former company in 1994, Grossman moved to join Gilbert in his new venture, and Schafer remained at LucasArts as a designer until 2000 when he and several other staff members left to establish Double Fine.